shrey3suman/tirhuta-lipi/README.md

 This project aims to bridge that gap by providing a lightweight, browser based transliteration tool that generates standard Unicode Tirhuta output instantly.

-The application combines a custom JavaScript transliteration engine with a clean, heritage inspired interface influenced by the visual traditions of Mithila.
+The application combines a custom JavaScript transliteration engine with a clean, culturally inspired interface influenced by the visual traditions of "Madhubani Chitrakala".

 ---